Fractal equilibrium count

 Continuing on from my earlier blog on fractal equilibrium:

-The 5 iterations to develop the fractal Koch snowflake in fig. 1 (below) - the point where the blue extra (Marginal) area (MA) and green extra (Marginal) cost (MC) intersect, corresponds with where the shape of the snowflake is fully developed.
+The 5 iterations to develop the fractal Koch snowflake in Fig. 1 (below)—the point where the blue extra (Marginal) area (MA) and green extra (Marginal) cost (MC) intersect—correspond to the point where the shape of the snowflake is fully developed.

-This, I believe, is not only a demonstration but is an explanation for The Magical Number - Seven, Plus or Minus Two, but is also observable through-out our reality.
+I believe this is not only a demonstration but also an explanation for The Magical Number—Seven, Plus or Minus Two—and is also observable throughout our reality.

-From any stand-point, there will be around 4,5,6,7,or 8 levels of protrusion.
-For example, from where I am writing, I can see out my window where there is a park and some buildings.
-The building is the first protrusion, then there is a chimney on the building - 2, then a brick on the chimney -3, then there is, I can just see, an icicle (it is winter) -4.
+From any standpoint, there will be around 4,5,6,7, or 8 levels of protrusion.
+For example, from where I am writing, I can see out my window a park and some buildings.
+The building is the first protrusion.
+Then there is a chimney on building 2, then brick on the chimney 3, and then, I can just see an icicle (it is winter) on building 4.

 (http://www.musanim.com/miller1956/ )

-I believe it is also the number of iterations, or feedback's, to gain market equilibrium.
+It is also the number of iterations, or feedbacks, to gain market equilibrium.

 The following cases are of interest to me:

-• 6 degrees of separation - between knowing everybody on the earth: I have heard that the reality is around 4 before the link ends, fades away.
+- 6 degrees of separation - between knowing everybody on the earth: I have heard that the reality is around 4 before the link ends and fades away.

-• The food-chain: How many links between the top and the bottom of the food-chain.
-With whales and plankton, not many, but I have been told the max is 6.
-After that there is nothing to be gained, and what is comes at too higher cost.
+- The food chain: How many links are between the top and the bottom of the food chain?
+With whales and plankton, there are not many, but I have been told the max is 6.
+After that, there is nothing to be gained, and what is gained comes at a too-high cost.

 Comments